algolia/instantsearch/packages/instantsearch-specs/content/widgets/current-refinements.md

   - name: .ais-CurrentRefinements-item
     description: the refined list item
   - name: .ais-CurrentRefinements-label
-    description: the refined list labels
+    description: the refined list label
-  - name: .ais-CurrentRefinements-delete
+  - name: .ais-CurrentRefinements-labelText
-    description: the delete button for a label
+    description: the label text of each label
   - name: .ais-CurrentRefinements-count
     description: the count of refined values for each item
+  - name: .ais-CurrentRefinements-delete
+    description: the delete button of each label
   - name: .ais-CurrentRefinements-reset
     description: the reset button for current selected values
   - name: .ais-CurrentRefinements-footer